-While the main risk arises where a party is selling a qualifying estate (i.e. a freehold or a leasehold granted for a term of more than seven years from grant) to an overseas entity (OE), given the reputational risks, sellers may want to be mindful of the OE Register obligations whenever they are selling any interest in land to an OE.
+The main risk is where a party is selling a qualifying estate (i.e. a freehold or a leasehold granted for a term of more than seven years from grant) to an overseas entity (OE).
+However, given the reputational risks, sellers will also want to be mindful of the OE Register obligations whenever they are selling any interest in land to an OE.